mikeshardmind/bg3modding/readme.md

 - Sanguine Offering Charges are 1 per Witch knight level, matching [source material](https://www.gmbinder.com/share/-M0i_wbRAX8qAz1OIjbF).

-### Rationale (see above, outdated, but kept for reference of the issues)

-Because of the base game's implementation of warlock spell slots, both Witch knight and Warlock are punished if you multiclass these two together.

-I don't particularly want to over-buff in compensation of this, and (previously, see note above) have only given some melee focused warlock invocations at specific levels.
-I may make more tweaks later, but allowing choice of invocation was too finicky, and also allowed what I would consider certain options that are unacceptable to give while retaining full base fighter feature scaling.

-This mod does not attempt to prevent you from multiclassing with warlock after having it, but doing so will likely weaken the build again due to base game implementation unless you have a very specific build idea in mind

-If you want to multiclass warlock/fighter, the base game's battle master or the
-5e fighter sublass combined mod's implementation of Brute fighter will provide strictly better numerical power.

-This leaves the Witch Knight closer to existing as if it's tabletop counterpart had been multiclassed with hexblade but a little weaker (in theory, the changes still need playtesting)

 ### Compatability

 Modifies progression via compatability framework.